 Abbreviation for Appellation d'Origine Contrôlée; see below Appellation d'Origine Protégée,

 In France valid new name AOP for the highest quality wine level "wines of protected origin".
 The reason for this was the new EU wine market regulation that took effect in August 2009.
-Thus, EU-wide is now a source-controlled quality system prescribed that the wines in the two classes, namely without and with indication of the origin divided.
+This is now mandatory for the EU as a source of origin quality system prescribed that the wines in the two classes, namely without and with indication of the ancestry divided.
 The old name AOC may still be used.
 Introduced in 1949 category VDQS (Vin Délimité de Qualité Supérieure), which was considered as AOC precursor, was canceled without replacement.
 The manufacturing conditions must be prepared according to AOP standards and the reference to the terroir be detected.
 Only then is a high classification to AOP possible.

 The change from controlled to protected means a far more far-reaching and more transparent set of rules.
 An independent control organization checks whether a wine complies with the specifications of the specifications for the respective appellation.
 The controls cover the entire production chain, from the barrel to the bottle.
 The appellation then applies not only to a specific tank, but to the entire operation.
 The relation to the terroir is thus even more important than in AOC.
 There are the three levels AOP Cru (wines from a winery, location or parcel), AOP kommunal (municipality) and AOP regional (region).